Preheat the oven to 350°. Rub a 9-inch springform pan or muffin tins with a 1/3-cup capacity with butter or spray with baking spray.

 Combine the water, sugar, cornstarch and salt in a medium-size saucepan.
 Whisk until fully blended and bring to a boil over medium-high heat.
 Whisking constantly, cook for 3 minutes.
 Turn the heat to low.

-Remove ½ cup of the cooked mixture and pour it slowly over the egg yolks in a small bowl, whisking constantly until well combined.
+Remove ½ cup of the cooked mixture and temper it into the egg yolks in a small bowl, whisking constantly until well combined.

 Return the egg yolk mixture to the saucepan on the stove.
 Whisk in the lemon juice, Limoncello, lemon zest, and butter.
-Beat until the butter is melted and the mixture is fully combined.
+Beat until the butter is melted, the mixture is fully combined, and the filling thickens.
+In order to ensure that the filling sets up properly when cooled, bring to a simmer and cook, whisking constantly, until the mixture is very thick, about 3 minutes or so.

 Remove the pot from the heat and pour the filling into the prebaked crust.